Multiple Noises in Diffusion Model for Semi-Supervised Multi-Domain Translation: Implementation Details

+We demonstrate that the \model framework effectively learns multi-modal, multi-domain translation in a semi-supervised setting by modeling domain-specific noise levels.
+This approach facilitates domain translation learning without requiring the definition of a specific condition domain.

+Unlike existing frameworks, \model can handle a significant number of modalities without substantially increasing model size.
+Moreover, it exhibits superior information fusion from different modalities, making it particularly suitable for tasks with a large number of domains.

+Our research elucidates how \model unifies various approaches to applying noise to the condition in domain translation tasks.
+We found that maintaining a clean condition during generation yields excellent results, as it allows leveraging the condition from the start of the diffusion process.
+Using a noisy condition is particularly detrimental when tasks involve deterministic mapping, especially when the target domain is a semantic segmentation map.
+We attribute this issue to the diffusion model's need to generate a mean image without condition information at the start of the generation process, and subsequently correct erroneous predictions.

+Our work integrates seamlessly with existing literature on diffusion frameworks that aim to learn multi-modal domain translation without defining a specific translation path \citep{meng2022novel,bao2023transformer,marianimulti} and by applying different noise levels per modality \citep{meng2022novel,marianimulti}.
+Extending these existing works, we demonstrate that the proposed formulation allows for semi-supervised conditional domain translation.
+This can reduce the data burden in settings where data is difficult to acquire, such as the medical field, and allow for flexible translation with different inputs.

-\subsection{Implementation Details}
+\section{Implementation Details}

-\subsubsection{Diffusion Model}
+\subsection{Diffusion Model}

-During training, we use a linear noise schedule and the noise prediction function described in Section~\ref{background}, the maximum number of diffusion steps $T$ is set to 1\,000.
-During generation, DDIM~\cite{song2022denoising} is used to accelerate the sampling with 100 steps.
+During training, we use a linear noise schedule or $(1e-4, 2e-2)$ and the noise prediction function described in \cref{background}.
+The maximum number of diffusion steps $T$ is 1\,000.
+During generation, DDIM \citep{song2022denoising} with 100 steps is used for \blender, DDPM \citep{ho2020denoising} with 1000 steps for \brats, and DDPM with 1000 steps for \celebahqmask when faces are part of the generation; otherwise, DDIM with 250 steps for the other \celebahqmask modalities.